Returning New York State Champion, Dan Mauriello from Hauppauge.

 By Jim and Tony Nordland

 Long Island wrestling returns three state champions and four finalists, along with a group of talented state place-winners.
 That group will vie for state titles as they embark on the upcoming season.
-State champions that return are: blue-chipper Zach Redding (182-23 career) of Eastport South Manor at 132 pounds.
+State champions that return are: blue-chipper Zach Redding (188-23 career) of Eastport South Manor at 132 pounds.
 Redding, a 2018 winner, will take his mat skills to Iowa State next fall.
 Dan Mauriello (167-17) of Suffolk power Hauppauge leads the reigning Suffolk team champion with another well-balanced squad.
 Mauriello, a senior and gridiron star will compete at 170 pounds.
-Division II winner Jordan Titus (119-6) of Center Moriches is a junior and will be in the 120 or 126 pound class.
+Division II winner Jordan Titus (124-6) of Center Moriches is a junior and recently won the Walsh Jesuit Ironman title in the 120-pound class.

 State finalists that return and seek redemption will be two-time medalist junior Chase Liardi (2-4) has a career mark of 115-12 and will compete at 120 pounds for Nassau defending champion Massapequa HS, MacArthur sophomore Killian Foy ( 113), senior Josiah Encarnacion (126) of perennial power Wantagh HS and Freeport senior Myles Norris (85-10) a football standout and LIC champion, in the 285-pound class.